conan-io/docs/glossary.rst

       consumers on how to consume the package.

    conanfile.txt
       The file used to define a package or list of packages to be consumed by a project.
-Can define some more auxiliary files to build or run the project such as generators for different build systems or files to be imported fro the package to the local folder.
+It can define some more auxiliary files to build or run the project such as generators for different build systems or files to be imported fro the package to the local folder.